BubbaBonkers/SurrealRender/README.txt

 	- [ S ] 		Move farther from object.

 Notes:
-	- The spotlight is the red light, and it moves and rotates on a sin wave to move in circles.
+	- The spotlight is the red light, and it moves and rotates on a sin wave back and forth against the large walls.
 	- The emissive material is on the cube that is lighting up.
 It is the same cube as the rest, just this one has an emissive brightness of { 3, 3, 3, 3 }.
 	- There is also a Bamboo with Emissive material on it.
 It doesn't load the mesh right yet, but it does use the alpha value of the texture to calculate light in the pixel shader.
 	- The planet is also slightly emissive, and it swirls from a vertex shader, so I am calling it lava!